Star Trek: Deep Space Nine: Music

 On June 30, 1993, between seasons one and two, DS9 followed the example of other Star Trek series in releasing the original score from its pilot episode on CD.
 The title theme was also made available as a CD single.
 Music from several other episodes is included on The Best of Star Trek releases.

-Originally created in the hope that Frank Sinatra Jr. would take the role, the character Vic Fontaine (instead played by 1960s heart throb James Darren) was introduced in the sixth-season episode "His Way".
-The character was a self-aware holographic Las Vegas lounge singer and night club owner from the early 1960s.
+Created in the hope that Frank Sinatra Jr. would take the role, the character Vic Fontaine (instead played by 1960s heart-throb James Darren) was introduced in the sixth-season episode "His Way".
+The character was a self-aware holographic Las Vegas lounge singer and nightclub owner from the early 1960s.
 Vic was popular with the station's crew and performed many period songs by, among others, Frank Sinatra and Nat King Cole.
 Darren's role allowed him to release This One's from the Heart on August 24, 1999, featuring songs that Vic sang in the show and other period pieces.

-On February 12, 2013, La La Land Records released a limited edition, four-disc soundtrack collection entitled the Star Trek: Deep Space Nine Collection.
+On February 12, 2013, La La Land Records released a limited-edition, four-disc soundtrack collection entitled the Star Trek: Deep Space Nine Collection.
 The discs contain various cues from episodes scored by Dennis McCarthy, Jay Chattaway, David Bell, Paul Baillargeon, John Debney, Richard Bellis and Gregory Smith.
 Only 3000 copies of the collection were printed.